monpetitbeurre/TesModManager/obmm/TMM-readme.txt

 * new installer
 * omodv2 is the default save format
 * Added ability to filter file list from BSA browser
+* Data file is now written after each mod creation and activation to minimize loss in case of crash

 version 1.5.14
 --------------